SIGNING UP FOR TOURNAMENTS

 More detailed instructions (with some pictures!) are available here: Sign up directions

 This is a new system for us and testing has been somewhat limited.
 If you experience difficulties with the online signup, please email Bob Backman at firstname.lastname@example.org.
 If something isn’t meeting our needs, we will tinker with the system or, if necessary, find a different system.

 CHECKING IN ON TOURNAMENT DAY

 - Please check in at the Collector’s table

 - If you are using cash, there will be a box to deposit your $10.
+Put your name, date and amount on one of the envelopes and deposit into the box, with payment.
 If there are Skins and if you are entering Skins, deposit $30 into the box.
 (This is only accepted if you have contacted Bob Backman upon sign-up to let him know your payment will be in cash)

-It is preferred that the money is in an envelope with your name and amount written on the outside.
+It is preferred that the money is in an envelope with your name, date and amount written on the envelope.